GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/012-uofa-gate-to-mandy-lake/index.md

         <td class="px-6 py-4 text-base font-bold text-gray-700 text-center">8.288 km</td>
         <td class="px-6 py-4 text-base text-gray-700" style="padding-left: 1em;">
           <ul class="tight-list">
-            <li>There is no trail in this section which takes you over an old beaver dam and then over open meadows to the "Nesbit Trail".
-Use the provided waypoints to make your way through:</li>
+            <li>There is no trail in this section which eventually takes you over an old beaver dam and then through open, grassy (sometimes water-logged) meadows to the "Nesbit Trail".
+Use the provided waypoints to make your way through.</li>
             <li>Once over the old beaver dam, head towards "Meadow meets portal trail"</li>
             <li>Make your way to "Portal trail meets meadow" through an overgrown connector trail.</li>
             <li>Use "Meadow meets Nesbit Trail" as your next waypoint.
 You won't be able to see it when you start from "Portal trail meets meadow"; it's around the corner to the right from that waypoint.</li>